jpa203/Apache-Cassandra-Airflow-FastAPI/README.md

 This project also implemented views via FastAPI - a modern web framework for building APIs with Python that natively incorporates Pydantic.

 Celery was also implemented for asynchronous task handling.
-In production, the NosSQL solution will be able to handle hundreds of automated data entries per second - and meets the criteria for scalability in terms of big data.
+In production, the NoSQL solution will be able to handle hundreds of automated data entries per second - and meets the criteria for scalability in terms of big data.

 A few screenshots of the final prject are shared below, including the web interface, Celery automation and database.
 <img width="1416" alt="Screenshot 2023-06-28 at 9 25 57 AM" src="https://github.com/jpa203/Apache-Cassandra-Airflow-FastAPI/assets/104007355/77a4dddb-1a7d-4467-aa3c-30385e437c4c">